In California, my homemade bug spray that uses essential oils worked for our bug repellent needs.

 - spray bottle (I recommend using glass)

-Add Listerine to a glass spray bottle and spray on skin as needed.
-If the scent is too strong, you can add water to dilute.
+Step 1.
+Add Listerine to a glass spray bottle and spray on the skin as needed.

 I stopped buying Listerine when we started making our own homemade mouthwash, but who knew it could be re-purposed for homemade bug spray!

-Other Easy Ways to Repel Insects
+More Simple Ways to Repel Insects

 - Plant insect-repelling plants around the home.
-Catnip is 10 times more effective at repelling mosquitoes than DEET, so plant catnip or any of these other plants around your outside gathering places to help repel insects: basil, citronella, lemongrass, marigolds, mums and rosemary.
+Catnip is 10 times more effective at repelling mosquitoes than DEET, so plant catnip or any of these other plants around your outside gathering places to help repel insects: basil, citronella, lemongrass, marigolds, mums, and rosemary.

 - Rose geranium essential oil is said to help deter ticks, so add that to your homemade bug sprays to increase the insect repellent power.